robacarp/website/_posts/2014/2014-12-16-contact-name-reversal.md

 <p>That was yesterday at about 16:45.
 Now it is today at 23:11.
 About an hour ago, this finally happened: </p>

+{% highlight applescript %}
 tell application "Contacts"
         set selectedPeople to the selection
         repeat with currentPerson in selectedPeople
                 set oldLastName to the last name of currentPerson set oldFirstName to the first name of currentPerson set the first name of currentPerson to oldLastName set the last name of currentPerson to oldFirstName end repeat
         save
 end tell
+{% endhighlight %}

 <p><a href="http://www.automatedworkflows.com/2011/05/22/creating-applescript-services-in-mac-os-x/">Install the script as a system service</a> for Contacts.app, select the backwards names, and hit the button.
 Easy, I thought.</p>
 <p>YMMV</p>